oracle-livelabs/apex/oci-document-understanding/3-create-application/3-create-application.md

 - Create an Application
 - Invoke OCI Doc Understanding using Rest Data Source
 - Enhance Home Page to Upload Invoices and Process the document
+- Create Processes to upload Invoice to Object Storage and Automate DML
+- Integrate Document Understanding API and Parse the Response

 ## Task 1: Create an Application